Monitor a Job¶

 The job output folder is also reachable in the Jobs directory.

-• JobParameters.json: This file contains a record of the parameter values used to submit the job.
+run.JobParameters.json: This file contains a record of the parameter values used to submit the job.
 It is written in JSON format (see here for an example).
-The JSON configuration file is utilized to load all job options simultaneously.
+The JSON configuration file is utilized to load all job options simultaneously.job-report.csv: This file contains resource usage data for the job.
+The file is only created if the Job report sample rate optional parameters was set or enabled globally.job-0.sh: This file contains the command which is used in the UCloud backend to start the job.
+The file is usually not directly relevant for users.Several hidden files such as

-From this page, users can modify the contents of the job output folder (by uploading files or creating new folders) and/or perform various operations (such as renaming, downloading, deletion, etc.) on the job output files.
+From this page, users can modify the content of the job output folder (by uploading files or creating new folders) and/or perform various operations (such as renaming, downloading, deletion, etc.) on the job output files.
 This can be done by clicking on a file and selecting the desired operation.

 Finally, users can rerun the application with the same parameter values by clicking on the